 Example: Wellington College

-One example of a school we’ve worked with on circumventing Internet restrictions is Wellington College Tianjin.
+One example of the organisations we’ve worked with on circumventing Internet restrictions is Wellington College Tianjin.

 Our remote management facility allowed the school to host their new Moodle installation on their own infrastructure on-site, which is of particular importance in China due to restrictions on international Internet traffic.